keboola/component-configuration-migration-tool/README.md

 - **Purpose**: Transform configuration data during migration
 - **Default behavior**: Returns configuration unchanged
 - **Override when**: You need to modify parameters, update structure, or transform data

+### Show Migration button in deprectaed component
+The button is automatically shown in the old component when:
+- A component is marked as deprecated in the Keboola Developer Portal.
+- The deprecated component has the `replacementApp` UI option set to the ID of the new component.

 ### Local Development Setup